Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 diskpart /s X:\diskpart.txt > X:\diskpart.log
 ```

-The Windows RE Recovery partition is installed in a seperate partition called Recovery.
+The Windows RE (Recovery Environment) partition is installed in a seperate partition categorized as Recovery.

 For more information see https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions